Tonk (card game): High count or low count

 Some house rules include a provision that a player wins the game automatically if they are dealt a hand count of 49 or 50.
 Another variation states that 50 is automatic but 49 must be played in turn.
 This means that if a player goes down before it is the turn of the player who has 49, that player no longer wins.
 Another says that when dealt the ace is worth 10 points.

 Some house rules include a provision that a player wins the game automatically if dealt a hand count of 13 or under, and is paid double.
 Some house rules state that a hand of 9 or under is an automatic win and is paid triple.

 Only run is a spread

 Another house rule states players may add a card from their hand only to tabled runs, not on three of a kind.
 This rule is attributed to John P. Speno, inspired by writer Glen Cook's The Black Company.

-Texas Tonk

-The winner is awarded double if: